-We are looking for creative and enthusiastic individuals with long term aspirations to work with children and young adults and a commitment to inclusion for children and young adults with special educational needs and disabilities (SEND).
+We are looking for creative and enthusiastic individuals with long term aspirations to work with children and young adults.
+Applicants should also have a commitment to inclusion for pupils with special educational needs and disabilities (SEND).

 In order to apply for a place on one of our School Direct programmes you must have:

-- A minimum of 2:2 degree in a National Curriculum subject or a relevant applied discipline e.g. psychology, linguistics or physiology
+- A degree in a National Curriculum subject or a relevant applied discipline e.g. psychology, linguistics or physiology

 If you don’t have GCSE English, Maths or Science at grade C or above, you can still apply but you will need to gain the qualifications before the course starts.
 If you are taking an equivalence test or a qualification we recommend that you contact us to check that this will be accepted.